-The management of liquidity and funding is mainly carried out in compliance with BNM's New Liquidity Framework; and practices and limits set by parent company, and the Assets and Liabilities Committee ("ALCO").
+The management of liquidity and funding is mainly carried out in compliance with BNM's liquidity coverage ratio; and practices and limits set by the Assets and Liabilities Committee ("ALCO").
 The Bank maintains a strong liquidity position and constantly manages the liquidity profile of its assets, liabilities and commitments to ensure that cash flow requirements are appropriately balanced and all obligations are met accordingly.